Mindfulness and Nature Connection

 Nature and Me

-Through my experience and connection with nature, I have learned the most valuable lessons about myself and life.
+Through my personal experience and connection with nature, I have learned the most valuable lessons about myself and life.
 From an early age I have been drawn to the “wild” and “untamed” places.
-Its become clear throughout my life that the more time I spend building “right” relationships with our natural world, the more confidence, acceptance, balance, love, and trust, I grow within myself.
-We humans are a reflection of our environment and completely interdependent with nature.
-This is not just for our survival but also in order to truly enjoy this precious gift of life!
+Its become clear throughout my life that the more time I spend listening and learning with the natural world, the more confidence, acceptance, balance, love, and trust, I grow within myself.
+The process of learning from nature is a life long joy, and I feel lucky to find ways in sharing the wisdom gained through my experiences.

 What can you expect from a nature-based session?